MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 ## Filter options

-You can filter each supported view by typing a keyword or using one or more of the fields.
+You can filter each supported view by entering a keyword or using one or more of the fields.
 Provided fields include State, Work item type, and Iteration Path.
 Based on the keyword that you enter, the filter function lists work items based on any displayed column field.

 To show the filter toolbar, choose the :::image type="icon" source="../../media/icons/filter-icon.png" border="false"::: filter icon.